Bojan1204/Webpack/README.md

 If you want to learn Webpack, check Colt Steele Youtube Channel [Colt Steele](https://www.youtube.com/watch?v=3On5Z0gjf4U&list=PLblA84xge2_zwxh3XJqy6UVxS60YdusY8)

 ### index.html
 This is the default HTML Boilerplate.
-Keep in mind - javascript and CSS will be automatically added in your HTML after build, so don't add them in `src/index.html` and `src/about.html`
+Keep in mind - javascript and CSS will be automatically added in your HTML after build, so don't add them in `src/index.html`

 ### .gitkeep
 This is the file to keep empty folder in Github commit.